LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 Here is the full solving algorithm.
 The code scans through all 9x9 blocks, and tries to place easy candidates following step 1 or 2.
 It repeats this process until no changes are made.
-Then either the Sudoku is solved, or we should move onto strategy 3.
+Then either the Sudoku is solved, or we should move onto search through strategy 3.
 If the latter, the code looks for the block with the smallest number of candidates, and takes a guess there.
 It then starts with step 1 again.
 If at any time a block has no candidates, it means a mistake was made, and the code backtracks.